abhishekagarwal87/storm/tutorial.md

 Running a topology is straightforward.
 First, you package all your code and dependencies into a single jar.
 Then, you run a command like the following:

 ```
-storm jar all-my-code.jar backtype.storm.MyTopology arg1 arg2
+storm jar all-my-code.jar org.apache.storm.MyTopology arg1 arg2
 ```

-This runs the class `backtype.storm.MyTopology` with the arguments `arg1` and `arg2`.
+This runs the class `org.apache.storm.MyTopology` with the arguments `arg1` and `arg2`.
 The main function of the class defines the topology and submits it to Nimbus.
 The `storm jar` part takes care of connecting to Nimbus and uploading the jar.

 Since topology definitions are just Thrift structs, and Nimbus is a Thrift service, you can create and submit topologies using any programming language.
 The above example is the easiest way to do it from a JVM-based language.
 See [Running topologies on a production cluster](/documentation/Running-topologies-on-a-production-cluster.html) for more information on starting and stopping topologies.